-If you’re wondering "Do I need a range hood?", you’re not alone.
-Did you know that a range hood is an appliance made specifically to protect your home and family?
+If you’re wondering whether or not you need a range hood, you’re not alone.
+Did you know that a range hood is an appliance made specifically to help your home and family?
 Check out answers to these key questions to better understand if a range hood is the right choice for you.

-When you cook, particles of grease, food, water and smoke evaporate into the air.
+When you cook on any type of stove—including gas or electric ranges—particles of grease, food, water and smoke evaporate into the air.
 In the short term, this can decrease air quality and fill your home with odors.
-In the long term, these particles can end up leaving grime throughout your house.
+In the long term, these particles can end up leaving grime throughout your kitchen.

-Most people can benefit from a range hood, even those who rarely cook or only steam vegetables.
-If you frequently fry, sear or sauté, however, your need for a range hood is even greater.
-Consider models that move air in higher cubic feet per minute (CFM) to filter out the increased grease and smoke.
+A vent hood may be required by code, depending on where you live.
+But regardless of requirements, most people can benefit from a range hood, even those who rarely cook or only steam vegetables.
+If you frequently fry, sear meats and proteins, or sauté, your need for a range hood is even greater.
+Consider models that move air in higher cubic feet-per-minute (CFM) to filter out the increased grease and smoke.

 What should I consider when buying a range hood?

-CFM, or cubic feet per minute, measures how much air your ventilation system can move in a minute.
-Gas ranges typically require a higher CFM rating than electric ranges.
+CFM, or cubic feet-per-minute, measures how much air your ventilation system can move in one minute.
+Gas stove venting requirements typically call for a higher CFM rating than venting requirements for electric ranges.

 If you’re used to older ventilation systems, you might associate them with a lot of noise.
-Newer range hoods can be quiet enough to have a normal conversation over.
-A lower dBA rating means a quieter hood.
+Newer range hoods can be quieter thanks to low sound level technology.

-Since part of a hood’s job is to light your cooktop, look for one with bright light that lets you see your entire work surface.
-Ventilation hoods with LED lighting are a popular choice.
+Since part of a hood’s job is to light up your cooktop, look for one with bright lights that let you see your entire work surface.
+Ventilation hoods with LED Task Lighting are a popular choice.

 Depending on your home’s construction, you might not be able to ventilate to the outside and may choose a recirculating hood instead.
 If so, check if your local and state governing codes permit recirculating hood use.
 Comply with recommended max vent length, which can impact performance.